usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 This executable does the following:

     - Initialize the ROS client library.
-    - Create an instance of the class :inline-python:`CompetitionInterface` as a ROS node.
+    - Create an instance of the class :python:`CompetitionInterface` as a ROS node.
     - Start the competition.
-    - Log the content of :inline-python:`interface.camera_image` every 5 seconds.
+    - Log the content of :python:`interface.camera_image` every 5 seconds.

 Build Instructions
 ------------------